Josh4minee/HEX-B12.V1/README.md

 # Printing

+The following are the settings used to print this hexapod:

+- 15% grid infill everywhere, 0.28mm height and 3 walls on every part except for the 0.16mm servo shields to keep them smooth.
+- Every STL file is pre-oriented and ready to print, the only parts requiring support material are the top plate, the shields, the coxa and femur horn parts, the guides.
+Any additional supports are not usefull.
+- Printing the remote uses the same settings and the files are also pre-oriented, only the mid plate requires supports.
+- The number of parts needed to be printed is indicated at the end of the names of every STL file.
+- All STL files can be found the the [STL](./STL) folder.

 # Wiring diagram

 Here you can find the wiring diagram, component placements, and an IRL example of the completed build.